camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 ## Payload Mappings

-We distinguish between *input*, *output* and *merging* mappings.
-Input/Output mappings are used to adapt payload to the context of an activity.
-Merging mappings are used whenever multiple flows of execution are joined into one, for example at a merging parallel gateway.
+We distinguish between *input* and *output* mappings.
+Mappings are used to adapt payload to the context of an activity.

 Payload mappings are pairs of [JSONPath](http://goessner.net/articles/JsonPath/) expressions.
 Every mapping has a *source* and a *target* expression.
 The source expression describes the path in the source document from which to copy data.
 The target expression describes the path in the new document that the data should be copied to.
 When multiple mappings are defined, they are applied in the order of their appearance.